-Language barrier in India
+Language barriers in India

 Poverty in India

-Expats will get used to being targetted by beggars.
+Expats will get used to being targeted by beggars.
 The best option is always to ignore them.
 If one feels compelled to give something, food is always a better option than money.
 Wherever possible it is better to give to a reputable charity than individuals on the street.

 ►For an overview of business culture, see Doing Business in India